DavidRodriguezTorrado/DavidRodriguezTorrado.github.io/_pages/about.md

 ### 🎤 Presentations

 I’ve presented my research at various international venues, including:
+- Invited speaker at *“Privacy and Accountability in the Femtech Industry in Europe”*, co-organized by Ius Omnibus and Universidad Complutense de Madrid, with support from the Digital Freedom Fund, December 18, 2025.
 - Paper presentation at Privacy Enhancing Symposium 2025 (PETs)
 - Invited talk at Queen Mary University of London in 2024
 - 🥈 *Second Best Presentation Award* at IWPE 2023 (IEEE EuroS&P Workshop)